trlinkin/puppetlabs-pe_shared_ca/README.markdown

 Once the module has done it's business, you have two paths to continue.

-A. On the shared CA host:
+1. On the shared CA host:
     1. Start the `pe-httpd` service.
-2. Run `puppet agent -t` which will now regenerate MCollective certificates and restart pe-mcollective and pe-activemq.
+    1. Run `puppet agent -t` which will now regenerate MCollective certificates and restart pe-mcollective and pe-activemq.
         - If you're not autosigning certificates, you will need to sign the MCollective certificate. `Exec[check_for_signed_broker_cert]` will fail on your first Puppet run, indicating that the certificate has not been signed.
         - `puppet cert --list & puppet cert --sign $certname.pe-internal-broker`
         - Run `puppet agent -t` again to finish the process.
-3. Optionally turn back on the pe-puppet service.
+    1. Optionally turn back on the pe-puppet service.

-B. On a Master Host:
+1. On a Master Host:
     1. Start a Puppet Master manually, as it needs to generate and sign a new cert from your shared CA.
         -  `puppet master --no-daemonize --debug`
         -  Once that's done (you should see it startup successfully), you can control+C the process.
-2. Start the `pe-httpd` service.
+    1. Start the `pe-httpd` service.
-3. Run `puppet agent -t` which should now regenerate MCollective certificates and restart `pe-mcollective` and `pe-activemq`.
+    1. Run `puppet agent -t` which should now regenerate MCollective certificates and restart `pe-mcollective` and `pe-activemq`.
         - If you're not autosigning certificates, you will need to sign the MCollective certificate. `Exec[check_for_signed_broker_cert]` will fail on your first Puppet run, indicating that the certificate has not been signed.
         - `puppet cert --list & puppet cert --sign $certname.pe-internal-broker`
         - Run `puppet agent -t` again to finish the process. ctive certificate. `puppet cert --list` & `puppet cert --sign` as appropriate.
-4. Optionally restart the `pe-puppet` service.
+    1. Optionally restart the `pe-puppet` service.

 TO-DO: